Scatter

 When you click on the settings wheel, there are ample options to further configure the scatter plot.

-<figure><img src="https://3590686807-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FwEBNWlmdcxXBXd7oyqyR%2Fuploads%2F3AL9RnwUqkZ99bHUbScP%2FScreenshot%202025-01-27%20at%2017.39.51.png?alt=media&#x26;token=edd39da2-6fcc-457b-9bb7-baaa16d5c6c5" alt=""><figcaption><p>The settings wheel</p></figcaption></figure>
+<figure><img src="/files/IEEuHmwPvds0YMqSpzV8" alt=""><figcaption><p>The settings wheel</p></figcaption></figure>

 ### **Resample input signals**

 You can turn on and off the resampling of the input signals and change the frequency of the resampling.
-See [resampling](https://docs.marpledata.com/docs/marple-insight/user-manuals/visualisation/resampling "mention") for more details.
+See [Resampling](/docs/marple-insight/user-manuals/visualisation/resampling.md) for more details.

-<div align="center"><figure><img src="https://3590686807-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FwEBNWlmdcxXBXd7oyqyR%2Fuploads%2F3qNDQDSbg6koy6Wa0CGt%2FScreenshot%202025-01-27%20at%2017.50.40.png?alt=media&#x26;token=986b1122-bd6d-47b2-8dd5-c2c5099aa262" alt=""><figcaption></figcaption></figure></div>
+<div align="center"><figure><img src="/files/A4iD20qzpgWYz2pviX4Y" alt=""><figcaption></figcaption></figure></div>

 ### Change the bullet size